 Description

-The memorial stands in the churchyard of the Church of All Saints (Grade I-listed).
-It is prominently situated just inside the churchyard entrance, facing Main Road.
-The memorial comprises a granite wheel-head cross with a reversed sword carved in low relief on the front face.
-The cross rises from a tapering plinth with two-stepped base, and is enclosed by a low granite kerb in-filled with chippings.
-The inscriptions are in applied metal lettering.
+The Narborough War Memorial Cross is located in the churchyard of the Church of All Saints, which is a Grade I-listed building.
+It is prominently placed just inside the churchyard entrance, facing Main Road.
+The memorial features a granite wheel-head cross with a reversed sword carved in low relief on the front face.
+The cross is set on a tapering plinth with a two-stepped base and is surrounded by a low granite kerb filled with chippings.
+The inscriptions are made with applied metal lettering.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.